 Photo by JC McGreehan Photography

-This year, Valentine’s Day is on a Wednesday.
-Book one of these restaurants on the actual day, or later that weekend for a truly romantic experience in Pittsburgh.
+Ahh… Valentine’s Day.
+The most romantic day of the year.
+And… one of the most “forgotten”… don’t be one of those “oops” guys or gals.
+If you need to find a great place for Valentine’s Day dinner in Pittsburgh, book one of these restaurants on the actual day, or later that weekend for a truly romantic experience in Pittsburgh.
 From seafood to steaks and everything in between, there’s a choice on this list for everyone.

 Seafood can be quite romantic, and the Monterey Bay Fish Grotto on Mt.
 Washington doesn’t disappoint.
 A savory lobster risotto is served with tomatoes, white wine and parmesan.
 The filet mignon can come bacon wrapped in a port wine reduction.
 For dessert try the seductive pot de creme, served with malted vanilla bean custard, Chantilly créme, Scottish shortbread and fresh berries.
 Book a reservation here.